 It is in koicha where one can taste all the subtle flavors of the matcha powder.
 A word of warning – koicha is often considered to be too intense for beginners!

 Usucha is “thin” matcha tea.
 It is the normal, “everyday” matcha of Japan.
-If you visit a Japanese Friend and they serve you matcha, chances are it is usucha.
-It’s made with about 1-2 g of matcha powder in up to 6 oz of water.
+If you visit a Japanese household and they serve you matcha, chances are it is usucha unless you are participating in a tea ceremony.
+It’s made with about 2 g of matcha powder (or about 1 heaped teaspoon) in up to 6 oz of water.

 This makes it much lighter than a koicha.
 It is a less formal drink and there is little ceremony involved in preparing usucha.